csllc/cs-ble-controller/README.md

 The peripheral accepts at least two commands at a time, which are processed in order.
 Sending more than two commands without waiting for a response may result in the extra commands being silently ignored by the peripheral.

+### Device information service

+Certain characteristics may not be readable when this module is incorporated into an Electron app due to a GATT blocklist.
+Affected characteristics listed in the device files in `lib/device/` are marked as `optional` and any errors relating to them during inspection are ignored.

+See the blocklist here: https://github.com/WebBluetoothCG/registries/blob/master/gatt_blocklist.txt

 ## Development